Miltonly/Streets/Langholm Street

 What's nearby

-Coates Park is a two-minute walk from Langholm, offering a playground, sports field, and walking paths.
-For daily errands, Walmart and FreshCo are a four-minute drive south on Regional Road 25.
-Milton District Hospital is also four minutes away by car, providing peace of mind for families.
-Several public and Catholic schools are within a five-minute drive, including Milton District High School and Chris Hadfield Public School.
+Coates Park is the closest green space, just a two-minute walk from Langholm Street.
+It offers a playground, sports fields, and walking paths.
+For daily errands, Walmart and FreshCo are both a four-minute drive south on Regional Road 25.
+Milton District Hospital is also four minutes away by car, providing peace of mind for residents.

 What similar homes nearby look like